linz/topo-workflows/README.md

 ## Submitting a job

-Once the cluster connection is setup a job can be sumbitted with the cli or accessed via the running argo-server
+Once the cluster connection is setup a job can be submitted with the cli or accessed via the running argo-server

 ```bash
 argo submit --watch workflows/imagery/standardising.yaml